menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

 Assigning Client Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^
 You can limit the access to specific scopes and address pools by assigning a client class to them.
 Then only packets that belong to the assigned client class will have access.
+For assigning client classes to a superscope, refer to :ref:`kea-client-classes-superscopes`.

 **To assign a client class to a scope:**